ibtissam123/HR-Analytics-Code-and-Dashboard/README.md

-# HR Analytics Code and Dashboard
+# HR Analytics SQL Code and Dashboard

 in this Project, I analyzed a dataset to find any hidden factors contributing to this company's turnover rate.